GuidanceMantras/GuidanceMantras/README.md

 - If you are preparing for government exams, find free coaching providers/financial supporters in and around your cities on internet

 ## Jobs
-- Try to get any government job either in central or state before 27/28 years old.
+- If you are aiming for government exams, Try to get any government job either in central or state before 27/28 years old.
 - If you do not know hindi, you need english to write central government exams
-- For Government exams, always choose Simple Degree such as B.A, B.com, B.Sc in General, B.Sc.
+- If you are aiming for government exams,, always choose Simple Degree such as B.A, B.com, B.Sc in General, B.Sc.
 Horiculture, B.Sc, Agriculture, B.Sc.
 Forestry, B.Sc.others.
 - If you are aiming for government jobs, you need to give at-least 2-3 years or maximum 5 years after your degree to get any Government jobs.
-- One can start preparing for government exams after 3rd year of Engineering degree/ or 2nd year of Bsc/Bcom/BA.
+- If you are aiming for government exams, One can start preparing for government exams after 3rd year of Engineering degree/ or 2nd year of Bsc/Bcom/BA.
 - https://www.clearias.com/reservation-in-india/#:~:text=In%20simple%20terms%2C%20reservation%20in,be%20seen%20as%20positive%20discrimination.
-- If you prepare for Big exams such as UPSC/KPSC for two years, you can clear at-least PSI, KAS, FDA/SDA, PDO exams in one/two years
+- In Government exams, If you prepare for Big exams such as UPSC/KPSC for two years, you can clear at-least PSI, KAS, FDA/SDA, PDO exams in one/two years
 - For private jobs, you just need good degree and skills along with good communication
 - If you start at 18 year olf for doing preparation to collect informations/books for exams, it takes at-least one year to get everything for government jobs and set your mind for it.
 -
 ### How-to-decide-which-Job-either-Government-or-Private
 - if you are not from Financially well and stable family, one kid go for government and other kid go to private so.
 - So private kid can support family until other kid gets government job
-- if  you are from financially well and stable family, both go for government jobs
 - Sometimes, both the kids take risk to go for government jobs, even they are not from financially well stable family.
 I would never recommend it

 ### Government Jobs